sohansouri47/beacon-signal-hub/README.md

 # 🔔 Beacon – Frontend Microservice

-A **React + TailwindCSS** frontend for emergency communication, designed to work with the Beacon ecosystem.
-This service is **not containerized** and must be run locally.
+A React + TailwindCSS frontend for emergency communication, designed to work with the Beacon ecosystem.
+This is a simple microservice with a login, signup and chat interface pages.
+Supports both text and voice communication.